 I am a scholar of the history and modern reception of the ancient Mediterranean and Near East.
 My first book, Paul and the Citizen Body, looks at the construction of a civic identity in 1 Corinthians.
 Currently, I am writing two volumes of a commentary on 1 Clement for Baylor University Press.
 My work has focused on Second Temple Judaism, early Christianity, and the Hellenistic and Roman Greek East.
 I have published over 30 scholarly articles and essays.
 My journal articles have appeared in the top journals of my field, including Biblica* (and again in Biblica*), Neotestamentica, Journal of Early Christian History, Open Theology* (and again in Open Theology*), Journal for the Study of the Pseudepigrapha, Postscripts, and Studia Patristica* (and in Studia Patristica forthcoming this year). (* = Open Access, either at journal or author site.)

 Essays of mine appear in America, The Atlantic, Bust, Busted Halo, Paste, Washington Post, Religion & Politics, and other national media.
 I have written for TED-Ed.
 I have an article at the University of Arizona's Bible Interpretation.

 I have several digital humanities projects on the Dead Sea Scrolls.
 Some have focused on data visualization.
 Others have concentrated on training students in the digital humanities.
-For 2021-2023, I am serving on the NAPS Digital Humanities Committee.
+For 2021-2024, I am serving on the NAPS Digital Humanities Committee and have been elected chair (beginning 2022).